 Implementation of policing strategies at regional level must support both national and local policing needs.
 It is therefore important that criminal intelligence aligns with intelligence led policing strategies at local level and through the NIM in support of national policing, the NCA and other agencies.

-Local and Neighbourhood Policing Challenges
+Local and Community Policing Challenges

 Returning finally to ground level and local policing, constabularies arguably face the greatest challenge.
 As the primary interface between policing and citizens they must be equipped to deal with highly complex, racially, ethnically, economically and socially diverse communities.
 Police professionalism and civility is essential if public trust and confidence is to be earned and maintained.
 The requirement for new police recruits to undertake degree level education from 2020 is highly significant (BBC News, 2016a).
 The impact on police professionalism is likely to take many years to assess, however there will likely be an ‘immediate’ impact on cost and availability of suitable recruits.

 A key challenge for policing is to both integrate and keep pace with shifting demographics, ensuring capabilities are aligned and attuned with community needs.
 The agility of policing has been found historically wanting in this regard as evidenced by the Scarman (Scarman, 1982, pp. 30-31) and Macpherson reports (Macpherson, 1999).
 Allegations of over-policing and under-serving sections of society pose significant risks to police legitimacy.
 Failure to protect vulnerable children from sexual predators in Rotherham risked significant reputational damage to local government and policing (Jay, 2014).
 A lack of courage to tackle difficult and potentially divisive social issues is injurious to police and political legitimacy.